What does a forensic musicologist do?

 • Similarity –“Is Song B similar enough to Song A to be considered a copy, and is it also significant, substantial, or ‘enough’ to matter?”

-The importance of access in copyright infringement.
+The importance of Access in copyright infringement.

 Infringement requires copying, and copying requires access.
 Absorb that.
 To infringe, you must copy Song A, and to copy Song A, you need to have first heard Song A. Sounding the same in the absence of copying and access would be a coincidence.
 And coincidence is not an infringement.
 As Musicologize has discussed, “access” increasingly looks like it might be the most important of the three legs on the stool, in a litigation anyway.
 It certainly gets its share of the attention; and it’s probably the first battle you fight if you’re the defendant.